eaglezoli/obsidian/Untitled.md

 I thought the six would hit the mark but the chocolate flavour was weird.
 Nothing like Krave.
 But it worked as a mix-in.
 I realised I could sprinkle some of them into my five bowl to add a bit of contrast.

 So that’s my current go-to healthy cereal.
 Multigrain hoops, five ingredients, with a layer of the six choco hoops.
 But again, now that I’m even closer to 30, it’s time for a change.

+And what I’ve started to realise is that I want my mornings to feel a bit more intentional.
+A bit more made.
+Not just swallowed between emails and door slams.

+Recently, I’ve had more structure forced into my mornings anyway.
+I volunteered for the school run.
+Every weekday, 8:45 drop-off.
+It’s hard, but it’s made me consistent.
+I’m waking up earlier, going to the gym, and getting into uni at a decent time.
+That alone has been a game-changer.

+So now feels like the right time to level up the rest of the morning too.

+No, not the sugary neon-colored kind with cartoon mascots.
+I’m talking about the M&S "healthy" range.
+The 1, 5, and 6 ingredient boxes.
+Genuinely decent.
+Quick, clean, no faff.
+But still, it’s just pour, crunch, go.
+Feels more like fuelling up than actually eating.
+It could be worse, at least it's not neon.

 **The 30-Day Plan**